criticalthinkingpodcast/criticalthinkingpodcast.github.io/research/articles/ArticleNo0007/post.md

 ---
 # Flows for file access in IIS/ASP.NET MVC

-Next peach of the puzzle is the web.config and the flows how IIS and ASP.NET MVC deal with file restrictions.
+Next piece of the puzzle is the web.config and the flows how IIS and ASP.NET MVC deal with file restrictions.
 Here is an example of web.config restricting file extensions
 ```
 <security>
 <!-- Prevent "double escaping": if the URL after 2x escaping gives a different result,